A Canadian leader in the areas of assurance, tax, advisory services and business recovery and reorganization.

 A Quebec and Canadian leader in the areas of assurance, tax, advisory services and business recovery and reorganization, Raymond Chabot Grant Thornton boasts more than 2,700 professionals, including approximately 200 partners, working in over 100 offices across the province of Quebec and in the Ottawa and Edmundston regions.

 Admired by Quebeckers, according to Les Affaires, and recognized by Forbes as one of the best employers in Canada, Raymond Chabot Grant Thornton is part of the global organization, Grant Thornton.
-Our global footprint spans across more than 135 countries with over 53,000 people who provide real insight, a fresh perspective and agility to keep clients moving ahead.
-An award-winning network, Grant Thornton generates a global turnover of more than US$5.5B through member firms, including Raymond Chabot Grant Thornton, the fourth largest firm within the global organization.
+Our global footprint spans across more than 140 countries with over 56,000 people who provide real insight, a fresh perspective and agility to keep clients moving ahead.
+An award-winning network, Grant Thornton generates a global turnover of more than US$5.7B through member firms, including Raymond Chabot Grant Thornton.

 In Canada, Grant Thornton LLP and Raymond Chabot Grant Thornton have 5,580 professionals, including some 430 partners, who are driven by a common desire to excel and to provide top quality services.
 We offer your organization the best of both worlds: a global outlook of what’s important plus experience and insights in your local business market.